-A number of fundamental elements of our compensation programs support our overall philosophy, which in practice are reflected in a number of our programs and practices, such as: paying-for-performance; a mix of short- and long-term focused compensation; meaningful stock ownership guidelines; prohibiting executive officer's from "hedging" Autodesk stock; the Compensation Committee's engagement of its own independent consultant; a change in control program for our executive officers that requires both a change in control of the Company and termination of employment ("double trigger"), and does not provide any "gross-ups;" and a strong risk management program.
+A number of fundamental elements of our compensation programs support our overall philosophy, which in practice is reflected in a number of our programs and practices, such as:

+- · paying-for-performance; - a mix of short- and long-term focused compensation; - meaningful stock ownership guidelines; - · prohibiting executive officers from "hedging transactions" with Autodesk stock; - the Compensation Committee's engagement of its own independent compensation consultant; - a change in control program for our executive officers that requires both a change in control of the Company and termination of employment ("double trigger") before any payments are made and does not provide any "gross-ups;" and - a strong risk management program.

 We believe that the information we have provided above and within the Executive Compensation section of this proxy statement demonstrates that our executive compensation program was designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
-Accordingly, we ask our stockholders to vote "FOR" the following resolution at the Annual Meeting:
+We believe that our stock price performance over the last three years is reflective of long-term value creation and, accordingly, we ask our stockholders to vote "FOR" the following resolution at the Annual Meeting:

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ADVISORY (NON-BINDING) VOTE APPROVING EXECUTIVE COMPENSATION.
+THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ADVISORY (NON-BINDING) VOTE APPROVING NAMED EXECUTIVE OFFICER COMPENSATION.
 THE AFFIRMATIVE VOTE OF THE HOLDERS OF A MAJORITY OF THE SHARES PRESENT AND ENTITLED TO VOTE IS NECESSARY FOR APPROVAL.